Labour at UN's COP28:

 slavery in the Americas

 The Inter-American Court on Human Rights has ordered Brazil to compensate 125 workers who were treated as slaves.
-A RadioLabour report with ITUC General-Secretary, Sharan Burrow.
+A RadioLabour report with former ITUC General-Secretary, Sharan Burrow.

 Labour unions and

 Artificial intelligence is quickly entering our workplaces.
 An interview with Christina Colclough, the former Director of Platform and Agency Workers, Digitalisation and Trade at UNI Global Union.

 Chinese companies need to respect worker rights in Africa

 While Chinese corporations spend billions in Africa unions are demanding respect for worker rights.
 An interview with the Regional Representative for Africa and Middle East of the Building and Woodworkers International, Crecentia Mofokeng.

 The government of Mozambique is stopping a public sector union from forming.
 An interview with Tichaona Fambisa, Project Coordinator for Southern Africa, Public Services International.